 A big target.
 Online services run network-connected machines responsible for holding millions or even billions of dollars worth of crypto.
 They are under constant attack by clever attackers from all over the world.
 These attacks come not only from individual hackers, but directly from nation states.

 Phishing risks.
 Users of well-known online services are prime targets for phishing attacks.
 Attackers send official looking messages to users asking them to login, but redirecting them to a fake webpage instead of the real thing.
 These fake websites harvest credentials so that attackers can log-in to their real accounts and drain them.
 Attacks like this were used to steal 7,000 bitcoin from Binance users in 2019.

 Identity spoofing.
 Since the administrators of a web wallet service have control over customer accounts, they are a target for social engineering attacks where an attacker convinces the service that they are you.
 Even reputable exchanges with no publicly-reported security leaks have had users lose funds due to identity spoofing attacks.

 Account freezes and seizure.
 A custodial storage service has the ability to deny you access to your funds.
 This might happen for several reasons.
 Your account could get flagged by automated fraud prevention algorithms.
 Government agents could choose to confiscate your funds.
-This might sound farfetched, but precedents exist, such as when Cypress conducted a bank deposit seizure in 2010 or the 1933 seizure of monetary gold in the United States.
+This might sound farfetched, but precedents exist, such as when Cyprus conducted a bank deposit seizure in 2010 or the 1933 seizure of monetary gold in the United States.
 In times of economic turmoil, seizing cryptocurrency deposits could become appealing to legal authorities.